Can you get a HELOC on an investment property?

 5 steps to get a HELOC on an investment property

-- Gather all the documentation you’ll need to apply.
+- Gather docs.
 Some financial or government documentation can take a while to get to you through the mail.
 Make sure you have everything you need ahead of time to streamline the application process.

 - Make sure you meet the requirements.
 Whether you need to strengthen your credit or take another month to save up the reserve funds you need, it’s worth the time to give yourself the best possible chance at approval.

 - Shop for a HELOC.
 You may need to expand your search beyond the typical lenders to find someone who offers HELOCs on investment properties.
 Consider using a mortgage broker you trust or checking out community banks and credit unions.
 A lender marketplace can also be a time-saving way to get multiple offers with one application.